-A carer’s assessment is the best way to look at what support you might need to help you to look after yourself and stay well and safe while you are caring for someone else.
+A carer’s assessment is the best way to look at what support you are giving to someone and what is needed to help you to look after yourself, stay well and safe, while you are caring for someone else.

-Any carer can have a carer’s assessment.
-If you’re feeling a little less able to cope or if things feel quite difficult for you, an assessment can help.
+If you’re feeling less able to cope or if things feel quite difficult for you, an assessment can help.

 What is a carer’s assessment?

 A carer’s assessment is about you and what you do as a carer.
 It will help to understand how you’re managing and to identify things that can be difficult for you.
 Although we need to ask about the support you provide to someone a carer’s assessment is aimed at helping you stay well and do the things that you want or need to do for yourself.

 It’s an opportunity to see how things are going for you.

 A carer’s assessment builds a picture about you, what you’re being relied on to do, your wellness and ability to do the things that you want or need to do for yourself.
 It helps to identify things that are difficult because of caring.